EmbeddedSystems-UniversitySiegen/ADTTS-Time-Triggered-System-Dataset/README.md

 Homepage: https://wiki.ros.org/noetic

 ## Autonomous Driving Simulation & Computational Load
 We've expanded a simulation example of Carla Simulator into a multi-processor time-triggering system.
 In this example, only the autonomous driving functionality based on the data from the simulation environment is implemented.
 We want to add a variety of sensors to make the whole system more realistic.
-Therefore, we refer to the tear-down report of the Tesla Model 3 (https://www.eetimes.com/a-tesla-model-3-tear-down-after-a-hardware-retrofit/).
+Therefore, we refer to the teardown report of the Tesla Model 3 (https://www.eetimes.com/a-tesla-model-3-tear-down-after-a-hardware-retrofit/).
 Since we don't have access to the functional modules of the software part, we can only design them ourselves based on the web descriptions and our understanding.
 However, AD simulation isn't our main job.
 Our main goal is to build an AD simulation based on a multi-processor time-triggered system to obtain event logs.
 The message dependency diagram of the AD simulation application we designed is as follows:

 ![Message Dependence Diagram](images/msg_dependence.png)